zinecat/zinecat.org/README.md

 [The Zine Union Catalog](http://zinecat.org/) (ZUC) fills a gap by providing a searchable platform to discover zines and zine collections.

 ### Who are we?
-We are a group of librarians, zinesters, archivists, zine collectors, zine enthusiasts, and more.  :smile_cat: **All are welcome.** :smile_cat:
+We are a group of librarians, zinesters, archivists, zine collectors, zine enthusiasts, and more.  :smile_cat: **All are welcome!!** :smile_cat:

 For the last two years, [Jenna Freedman](http://lowereastsidelibrarian.info/) & Lauren Kehoe have been working on the development of ZineCat through work in their [MA in Digital Humanities program at the CUNY Graduate Center](https://www.gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Masters-Programs/Digital-Humanities).